Tax Year 2026

 How do I reduce my tax withholding in North Dakota?

 To reduce withholding, submit a new W-4 form to your employer.
 Increase your pre-tax contributions to a 401(k), HSA, or FSA to lower your federal and state taxable income.
-North Dakota may also have its own withholding certificate β check with your employer's HR department.
+North Dakota may also have its own withholding certificate.
 Contributing to tax-advantaged accounts is the most direct way to legally reduce the taxes withheld from each paycheck.

 What are North Dakota payroll taxes?